It’s wrong to ask someone for help.

 This collection starts with a prologue in which the author, who is also an artist, describes how knitting sustained her during difficult times after she lost most of her vision in 2007.
 The poetry and prose that follow are divided into twelve sections, one for each month of the year.
 Some pieces reflect the time of year while others discuss the author’s faith in God, nature, art, music, and other topics.

 My favorite piece is “A Wintry Tale” because it reminds me of many tumbles I took in the snow when I was younger due to my lack of vision.
-I believe Lynda was still sighted at the time of this story, so I found that refreshing.
 My second favorite is “A Pennsylvania Christmas” because it brings back memories of my own childhood Christmases, even though I’ve never received coal in my stocking.

 I’ve known Lynda for years through our association with Behind Our Eyes, a not-for-profit organization for writers with disabilities.
 I’ve always been amazed by how, despite her sight loss, her appreciation of art and nature comes through in her vivid descriptions.
 Even if you have normal vision, this book will open your eyes, ears, and heart to life’s wonders.